Coronavirus (COVID-19): United Business Institutes Information

-We are not anticipating any changes to fees should you wish your programmes to be delivered online; you will save on travelling and accommodations expenses.
+We are not anticipating any changes to fees should the programmes continue to be delivered online; you will save on travelling and accommodations expenses.
 Participation in person remains possible during the semester so students need to secure a visa before the start of their studies at UBI.

 Find out which languages tests we accept (some of them are now offered online, which will be an acceptable alternative for entry).

 We will allow you to delay submitting supporting documents (e.g. pending results from language exam).
 Please submit relevant photos, certificates, documents and passport pages through email at email@example.com once you have them.

 The option to study in person remains a possibility this academic year, and we can do this successfully, thanks to:

 The total number of students per location is low and can be managed well, and we are able to work in small groups,

 Our Virtual Learning Environment virtual classroom can happen simultaneously with live teaching,

 Classroom spaces are large and we are able to adapt the seating arrangements to facilitate social distancing,

 Regular cleaning, hand gel products and soap are all in place at various locations in the building.